Overview

 It’s tempting to put polyurethane on a cribbage board.

-But rather than clog the holes with a finish like that, woodworkers like to use a penetrating finish like a mineral or tung oil that will protect the wood.
+But rather than clog the holes with a finish like that, woodworkers use a penetrating finish like a mineral or tung oil to protect the wood.

-And, as a bonus, these types of wood finish are generally toxin free and food safe which make them a healthy choice for both application and use.
+And as a bonus, these types of wood finish are generally toxin-free and food safe, making them a healthy choice for application and use.

 Step 10: Let Dry and Use

-For most wood finishes it will take at least overnight for the finish to dry and be ready to use.
-By adding a deck of cards and high quality pre-made metal cribbage pegs you’ll be ready to play.
+Most wood finishes will take at least overnight for the finish to dry and be ready to use.
+By adding a deck of cards and high-quality pre-made metal cribbage pegs, you’ll be prepared to play.

 - Small Cribbage Board Template for 3 Players: Fast,...